jotpowers/College-Grads/equities.md

 ![Vector created by dooder - www.freepik.com](assets/equities.jpg)

-# Investing in Equities
+## Investing in Equities

-Long-term, my opinion is that equities is the way for a vast majority of people (>90%) to invest.
+Long-term, my opinion is that equities is how a vast majority of people (>90%) should invest.
 Probably the only exceptions to this are if your real job is related to an asset class so that you can be a professional at it.
 You're probably better off following the advice in this page than worrying about complex asset classes like [real estate](realestate.md).
-Probably the most important piece of this is to harness the [power of compounding](https://www.businessinsider.com/amazing-power-of-compound-interest-2014-7)!
+The most important piece of this is to harness the [power of compounding](https://www.businessinsider.com/amazing-power-of-compound-interest-2014-7)!
 You're young.
 (Ok, maybe you're not when you're reading this, but I can guarantee one thing, you are not getting younger, so start now!)
 Take advantage of that long time horizon to make future you love past you.

 * [Invest Early & Often](https://www.bogleheads.org/wiki/Bogleheads%C2%AE_investment_philosophy#Invest_early_and_often)